spraakbanken/L2_profiles/SwedishL2profiles.md

 <img src="SweL2Ps.png" width="600">

 Each item or pattern in the profile can be [filtered](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#21-filters) in various ways depending on the category in focus, explored through actual corpus **hits in Korp** and through associated information in a [Table view](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#22-table-view), studied through [Statistical view](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#25-statistical-view) and/or graphs in the [Graphical view](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#24-graphical-view).
-Each filtered data selection can be downloaded.
+The entire dataset or each filtered data selection can be downloaded.

 For each of the three profiles (lexical, grammatical and morphological), you can find a more detailed description under the relevant subsection in this document.